-Looking at the history of battle royale games, no one had even wondered of the community to grow so much.
+Looking at the history of battle royale games, no one had even wondered about the community to grow so much.
 The popularity and craze for these games have skyrocketed.
 They effortlessly hold the number one spot for the most played game in any major digital distribution platform.
 The battle royale game PUBG managed to overthrow Dota 2, the most played game on steam for quite a while.
 However, that is the scenario for PC.
-For Android, they didn’t break off any charts with Candy Crush still being the most played game until the end of January 2018.
+For Android, they didn’t break off any charts with Candy Crush still being the most played game until the end of January 2019.
 Oh, that tasty sugary game.
+Here are some of the best Battle Royale games that you can enjoy on your Android device.

 Battle Royale games might not get as popular as Candy Crush.
 That’s fine, they don’t need to get either.
 Not everyone has a good device to run these games.
 This results in crappy framerate and overheating of the device which kills battery life instantly.
 Even if people get access to a good device, not everyone finds the controls easy.
 Sure, practice makes perfect.
 However, that said not everyone wants to have an intense, action-packed, survival shooter experience.
 Some prefer to play casual, light-hearted games that are great time killers.
 That’s all right.
 Less competition for players.